|Degree:||Master of Science|

 |Language of instruction:||English|

-The Masters programme in “Biomedical Engineering” is an interdisciplinary programme that is open to graduates fields with substantial background in physics, computing, and mathematics (at least 6 ECTS credits for each of these topics) is a prerequisite for admission into this programme.
-The Masters programme emphasizes research and offers the option to work in the field of medical physics or biomedical engineering with a strong inclination towards computational science.
-The programme aims to satisfy the demand for specialists who not only possess the knowledge of technical devices and their usage, but are also equipped to address the ever-increasing demand for computational skills in the biomedical sciences.
-Graduates of this Masters programme are well equipped for positions in academia and industry.
+The Masters programme in “Biomedical Engineering” is an interdisciplinary programme opens to graduates of fields with substantial background in physics, computing, and mathematics.
+At least 6 ECTS credits for each of these topics is a prerequisite for admission into this programme.
+The Masters programme emphasizes on biomedical research with a strong inclination towards computational science.
+The latter reflects the ever increasing demand on the competence in IT in this field in conjunction with the knowledge about biomedical devices and their usage.
+Graduates of this Masters programme are well equipped for positions in clinics, academia and industry.

 Aims & Main Learning Objectives

-The aim of this programme is to enable students to work and/or carry out independent work and research in the field of biomedical engineering, particularly regarding those areas connected to computer science and medical physics.
+This programme aims at enabling to work and/or carry out independent work and research in the field of biomedical engineering, particularly related to computer science and medical physics.

-- have fundamental knowledge in anatomy, physiology, biophysics, genetics, and mathematical modelling
+- obtain basic knowledge in anatomy, physiology, genetics

-Four tracks are offered in this Masters programme: radiotherapy, medical imaging, biomedical optics/ vision science and computational medical physics/biophysics.
-In the second year of study, there is the option to continue the study at our partner university Shanghai Jiao Tong University (SJTU) in China.
+Three tracks are offered in this Masters programme: radiotherapy, medical imaging, and computational medical physics/biophysics.
+The programme is a two-years master.
+In the second year of study, there is an option to continue the study at our partner university Shanghai Jiao Tong University (SJTU) in China.
 This may lead to being awarded a joint Master’s degree by SJTU and Heidelberg University.
 For excellent students, the Master thesis can be pursued abroad at partner institutions like e.g. Harvard Medical School.

-Learning mainly takes place in lectures, interactive seminars, workshops and lab rotations.
-Theoretical aspects are enriched by practical sessions using up-to-date medical equipment and software that is available at the University Clinic Mannheim.
+Learning is organized in lectures, interactive seminars, workshops and lab rotation.
+Theoretical aspects are enriched by practical sessions using up-to-date medical equipment and software that is available at the University Medical Centre Mannheim.
 A well-equipped library and a laptop pool as well as workplaces with internet access for private laptops allow for intense study.
-Skill training courses on presentation, paper writing and project organization are also offered.
+Courses for developing skills on presentation, paper writing and project organization are part of the course programme.

-According to the European and German state requirements of a Masters study, there is regular evaluation throughout the programme.
-The evaluation includes both written and oral exams, as well as group projects, and lab reports.
-The programme concludes with a general final defence of the thesis and an exam about the overall taught courses.
+In accordance with the European and German state requirements for a masters study regular evaluation throughout the programme is performed.
+The evaluation includes both written and oral exams, as well as group projects and lab reports.
+The programme concludes with a general final defence of the thesis and an exam about the overall courses.
 Successful candidates thereafter receive the MSc (Master of Science) degree.

 Focus on Research/Teaching

-The Master’s programme Biomedical Engineering is internationally connected to leading institutions in research and education for Radiotherapy and Medical Imaging.
+The Masters programme in Biomedical Engineering is nationally and internationally connected to leading institutions in research and education for radiotherapy and medical imaging.
 Our institution and cooperating partners have contributed to the development of a diverse and globally engaged science and engineering workforce.
-Both the Dana-Faber Cancer Institute at the Brigham and Women’s Hospital and the Massachusetts General Hospital Cancer Center of Harvard Medical School are ranked among the top US cancer research and treatment centres.
-The Shanghai Jiao-Tong University is one of the top ranked technical universities in China.
+The eXtreme REsolution microscopy Lab at the institute of Molecular Biology in Mainz is a reputed German Research Centre focused on the on the development and application of nanoscopic fluorescence microscopy techniques.
+The Dana-Farber Cancer Institute at the Brigham and Women’s Hospital and the Massachusetts General Hospital Cancer Centre of Harvard Medical School are ranked among the top US cancer research and treatment centres.
+The Jiao Tong University, Shanghai, is one of the most renowned technical universities in China.
 It has a strong background in engineering and biomedical science.

 Eligibility and pre-requisites

 The language of instruction is English.
-Students for whom English is not their first language must provide evidence of proficiency, usually as IELTS band 6.5 or equivalent TOEFL score.
-Our TOEFL institutional code is 6446.
-Exemption from this requirement may be granted to those who completed their higher education in English (written proof required with application).
+Applicants for whom English is not their first language must provide evidence of proficiency, usually as IELTS band 6.5 or equivalent TOEFL score.
+The institutional TOEFL code number for Medical Faculty Mannheim at Heidelberg University is 6446.
+Exemption from this requirement may be granted to those who completed their higher education in English (written proof is required).

-The application opens on December 1st and closes on April 15th of every year.
-The programme starts yearly on September 1st.
-The application form can be downloaded from here:
+The application opens on December 1st and closes on April 15th each year.
+Programme starts yearly on September 1st.
+To access the application form, please follow the link:

 Please note the list of required documents on the last page of this application form.
 Kindly ensure that all required documents are verified copies.